Data protection policy for customers and prospective customers

 Our website uses so-called social plug-ins ("plug-ins") from the following social network providers ("Providers").

-Data protection statement from 1 October 2018 Data protection statement from 27 September 2018 Data protection statement from 27 August 2018 Data protection statement from 18 Juli 2018 Data protection statement from 18 June 2018 Data protection statement from 24 May 2018 Data protection statement from 18 May 2018 Data protection statement for our website from August 2015
+Data protection statement from 03 September 2020 Data protection statement from 27 March 2019 Data protection statement from 1 October 2018 Data protection statement from 27 September 2018 Data protection statement from 27 August 2018 Data protection statement from 18 Juli 2018 Data protection statement from 18 June 2018 Data protection statement from 18 May 2018 Data protection statement for our website from August 2015